GMOD/jbrowse-components/embedded_demos/jbrowse-react-circular-genome-view-nextjs/README.md

-# jbrowse-react-linear-genome-view-nextjs
+# jbrowse-react-circular-genome-view-nextjs

-This is a demo of using the linear genome view with next.js (which uses webpack 5).
+This is a demo of using the circular genome view with next.js (which uses webpack 5).

 # Demo of `@jbrowse/react-circular-genome-view` with next.js